vault27/Foundation/vxlan.md

 ```

 ## EVPN
+- Ethernet VPN (EVPN) is a technology for carrying layer 2 Ethernet traffic as a virtual private network using wide area network protocols.
+EVPN technologies include Ethernet over MPLS and Ethernet over VXLAN
 - AFI 25, SAFI 70
+- EVPN - is an address family used in MP BGP, MP BGP is transport for it
+- RFC 7432 - EVPN over MPLS
+- RFC 8365 - EVPN over VXLAN
+- RFC 7623 - Provider Backbone Bridges
 - Dynamic discover of new VTEPs
 - Dynamic learning of MAC and IP information
 - Decrease amount of BUM traffic